jasp-stats/jasp-desktop/Resources/Help/analyses/abtestbayesian.md

 #### Sampling
 Determines the number of importance samples for obtaining log marginal likelihood for (H+) and (H-) and the number of posterior samples.

+#### Repeatability
+- Set seed: Value used to set the random number generator for exact reproducibility.

 ### Output
 ----------